Brussels Park: Bandstand

-The park's main bandstand was built in 1841 by the architect Jean-Pierre Cluysenaar for national holiday celebrations.
+The park's main bandstand was built in 1841 by the Dutch architect Jean-Pierre Cluysenaar for national holiday celebrations.
 This ornate twelve-sided cast iron kiosk was initially intended for the roundabout in the park opposite the Palace of the Nation, but was soon moved to a higher spot within the park.
 For more than a century, it has been used regularly for concerts and fanfare orchestras.